 Venous ulcers are open wounds on your legs or ankles.
 If you have this type of wound, it generally means you’re dealing with chronic venous disease.
-Fortunately, Dallas Vein Institute in Dallas, Texas, has state-of-the-art solutions for all stages of vein disease.
+Fortunately, Dallas Vein Institute in Hurst and Dallas, Texas, has state-of-the-art solutions for all stages of vein disease.
 Experienced interventional radiologist Dev Batra, MD, and the other vein specialists have extensive knowledge and skill in healing venous ulcers, and they’re poised to help you now.
 Call the office or click the online appointment maker anytime.

 Venous ulcers are generally the last stage of chronic venous disease.
 Usually, before you develop venous ulcers, you experience spider veins, varicose veins, leg swelling, and skin changes known as venous stasis dermatitis.